 The darker tone works nicely with reddish oak cabinets when lined with white grouting.
 A striking look for your traditional wood cabinets is by having them in a diagonal square grid layout.

-Blue-gray
+Blue-gray backsplash

 Since oak brings plenty of warm tones, it may be a good idea to counter it out using some cool-toned backsplash like this blue-gray.
-This blue-gray mosaic looks pretty awesome alongside oak cabinets, creating a well-balanced ambiance to the entire kitchen.
+This blue-gray mosaic looks pretty awesome alongside oak wood cabinets, creating a well-balanced ambiance to the entire kitchen.

 Moreover, adding the different hues creates more depth and richness, resulting in a much more interesting visual appearance.

-Coastal Blue
+15. Coastal Blue Tile Backsplash

-White Marble
+16. White Marble Backsplash

 White marble is a foolproof choice when it comes to backsplashes.
 This earthy stone not only will easily fit in into any kind of kitchen, but can also combined with literally any color palette.